Site Overlay

 Surgical technologists prepare patients and operating rooms for surgery, maintain a sterile environment, and provide instruments and equipment to surgeons during procedures.

-They assist with preoperative tasks, such as patient preparation and instrument sterilization, participate in the surgery by handing tools to the surgeon and managing equipment, and help with postoperative care, including applying bandages and transporting patients.
+They participate in the surgery by handing tools to the surgeon and managing equipment.
+They also help with postoperative care, including applying bandages and transporting patients.

 Before Surgery